Posts

 Image

-MANGOS HELP MANAGE DIABETES A new study out of George Mason University found that eating one mango every day led to better blood sugar control and less body fat compared to supposedly “healthier” low-sugar snacks.
+MANGOS HELP MANAGE DIABETES A new study from George Mason University found that eating one mango every day led to better blood sugar control and less body fat than supposedly “healthier” low-sugar snacks.
 Nutrition researcher Raedeh Basiri and her team conducted a six-month clinical trial, dividing volunteers with prediabetes into two groups: one group snacked on a fresh mango daily.
 At the same time, the other reached for a low-sugar granola bar.
 At the end of the study, those in the mango group weren’t just enjoying a sweet treat—they had improved their blood glucose, increased their insulin sensitivity, and trimmed down their body fat.
 The granola bar group?
 Not so much.
 What’s going on here?
 It turns out that sugar isn’t just sugar—at least, not when it comes in a whole food package.
 Mangos, like other fruits, deliver their natural sugars alongside fiber, vitamins, and nutrients.
-That combination seems to make all the difference, helping the body process sugar more e...
+That combination seems to make all the difference, helping the body process sugar more effectivel...

 Image